 Cape Canaveral has family visitor attractions, a selection of beach parks, and, on the west side, the dumbfounding natural wealth of the Banana River lagoon.
 At waterfront parks here you may see dolphins playing, or herds of manatees grazing on the seagrass.

-The Kennedy Space Center is the Space Coast’s most visited attraction and is a must-see for those interested in science, technology, and space exploration.
+The awe-inspiring visitor complex for the Kennedy Space Center is the Space Coast’s most visited attraction.
+No question, this is a must-see for those interested in science, technology, and space exploration.

-Most Kennedy Space Center tours include transportation and a knowledgeable local guide, and visitors can expect to have access to many behind-the-scenes areas and plenty of amazing interactive exhibits as well.
+Most Kennedy Space Center tours include transportation and a knowledgeable guide.
+Depending on the package, you can access many behind-the-scenes areas and plenty of amazing interactive exhibits as well.